 4. Can you use “proficient” in a resume?

 Absolutely.
-It’s ideal for listing technical skills, language abilities, and job-related competencies.
+It’s especially useful for listing technical skills, language abilities, and job-related competencies when you want to signal reliable competence.

 Explore more p words